Apartheid

 The Bantu Homelands Citizenship Act created several small “nations” within South Africa for black South Africans.
 All black South Africans, regardless of where they lived, were made citizens of the homelands and thus were excluded from participating in the governing of South Africa.

-Other South African laws forbade most social contacts between races, authorized segregated public facilities, established separate school systems with lower standards for non-whites and restricted each race to certain jobs.
+Other South African laws forbade most social contact between races, authorized segregated public facilities, established separate school

 The world community made South Africa a pariah because of its racial policies.
 The nation was forced to leave the Commonwealth, an alliance of former British colonies, in 1961.
 In 1985, both the United Kingdom and the United States imposed restrictions on trade.